- Footballer: Chelsea FC, England

 She was player of the match when Chelsea won the first Women’s FA Cup final to be played at Wembley in August 2015.

 She is no stranger to the media and was the first female football pundit to appear on Match of the Day 2 Extra in 2014.
 She appears regularly on BBC World Have Your Say, MOTD Kickabout, Radio 5live’s Team Talk and Talksport.
 She also contributed to ‘Bringing Books to Life’ for BBC Learning and BBC Two and Women’s Hour Guest Editor in June 2016 on BBC Radio 4.
-Last year, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and this year she’ll be covering the Women’s Euros on Channel 4.
+Last year, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and this year she be covered the Women’s Euros on Channel 4.

 If that isn’t enough, Eniola excels off the pitch where she graduated with a 1st class degree in Law from Brunel University in 2008 and received an outstanding achievement in Sport presented by Her Majesty the Queen.